 The truth, are you ready for it (??), is NOT glamorous.
 It’s applying strategic principles and techniques to whatever you’re selling and learning all you can about your products.
 It’s being genuine, loving, caring, and truly (again I say TRULY), trying to help those around you, whether you get paid for it or not.

 Money is actually not the mission.
 It’s not the prize.
 Helping people is the prize.
 The more lives you touch, the more you look in the mirror and see value.
 Value to yourself and value to God.
 Listen, we are here to serve, and if we are not helping others, we are not being used by God to our full potential.

 The people out there that ARE being used by God ARE being rewarded.
 It’s simple.
 No, it’s not a game you can trick or manipulate.
 It’s about a real God who loves you and me and wants us to reach the world.

-In the last 18 years of my selling, I’ve picked up a thing or two and these are the most foundational things people miss or don’t know about.
+In the last 18 years of my selling online, I’ve picked up a thing or two and these are the most foundational things people miss or don’t know about.
 They are things you won’t learn with other experts, but they are absolutely foundational to your selling business, whatever it is.

-In my opinion, you can’t be successful without these 5 secrets, and mastering them takes time, but once you do, you can be placed anywhere at all, in any business, doing or selling anything, and ROCK it.
+In my opinion, you can’t be successful without these 5 secrets, and mastering these ideas takes time, but once you do, you can be placed anywhere at all, in any business, doing or selling anything to anyone, and ROCK it.

 Wanna know what they are?